Adobe Stock / asife

-Email: we can’t live and work without it.
+Email: We can’t live and work without it.
 It’s one of the most important tools we have in our professional arsenal but we also experience email overload.

 The average person receives 123 pieces of email per day!
 Therefore, we're often forced to prioritize what we read (and respond to).

 You know that friend of yours that sends you all kinds of things?
 The friend that will send emails with chain letter forwards (“Just send your favorite recipe and add one more name to the bottom of the list to pass it on!”), the latest viral video or just coupons to events?
 Well you might love that friend and you might even read every other email you get from them, but if you want to make sure your emails are read in a work context, you don’t actually want to be that friend.

 Making it personal means a bunch of different things.
-For starters, you should address the email to an actual person.
+For starters, you should carefully craft your email subject line and you should address the email to an actual person.
 “Hey” is never as good as “Hey Jack,” and “Hi Jack” is probably even better.
 Unless you are in constant contact and on very familiar ground with the person receiving your email, it’s just polite.

 Why write two sentences when one will suffice?
 Brevity is important.
 Anyone who has opened an email that looks like it’s a few paragraphs long can tell you their instinctive reaction is something like “This looks like a lot of work.”
 Email is a funny communication medium because its contents could be as short as a text message or as long as mini-essay.

 There’s nothing that will stop someone from finishing your email faster than something that is painful to read.
 If your run-on sentences don’t make sense, or your grammar and spelling mistakes are so large that they become a distraction, then people aren’t going to like reading what you’re writing.
 Which means it’s far more likely they’ll simply stop and go on to something else.

 Email is ubiquitous in our professional lives but rarely does anyone teach you how to write an email.
-Follow these 5 tips and you’ll improve your writing -- and the odds that people will read your emails.
+Follow these 5 tips and you’ll improve your writing — and the odds that people will read your emails.

 Fairygodboss is committed to improving the workplace and lives of women.